crytic/medusa/README.md

   - Or enter each package directory to run `go test -v .` to test the immediate package.
   - Note: the `-v` parameter provides verbose output.
 - Otherwise, use an IDE like [GoLand](https://www.jetbrains.com/go/) to visualize the tests and logically separate output.

+## FAQs

+**Why create `medusa` if Echidna is already working just fine?**

+With `medusa`, we are exploring a different EVM implementation and language for our smart contract fuzzer.
+We believe that experimenting with a new fuzzer provides us with the following benefits:

+- Since `medusa` is written in Go, we believe that this will **lower the barrier of entry for external contributions**.
+  We have taken great care in thoroughly commenting our code so that it is easy for new contributors to get up-to-speed and start contributing!
+- The use of Go allows us to build an API to hook into the various parts of the fuzzer to build custom testing methodologies.
+See the [API Overview (WIP)](<https://github.com/crytic/medusa/wiki/API-Overview-(WIP)>) section in the Wiki for more details.
+- Our forked version of go-ethereum, [`medusa-geth`](https://github.com/crytic/medusa-geth), exhibits behavior that is closer to that of the EVM in production environments.
+- We can take the lessons we learned while developing Echidna to create a fuzzer that is just as feature-rich but with additional capabilities to create powerful and unique testing methodologies.

 ## Contributing